88-degrees/Book-of-Changes/e5a4acguai.md

 ## Notes

-In **Guài ䷪** we have the hexagram of the third month, when the last remnant, cold and dark, of winter, represented by the sixth line, is about to disappear before the advance of the warm and bright days of the approaching summer.
+In **䷪ Guài** we have the hexagram of the [third month](month.jpg), when the last remnant, cold and dark, of winter, represented by the sixth line, is about to disappear before the advance of the warm and bright days of the approaching summer.
 In the `yīn` line at the top [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) saw the symbol of a small or bad man, a feudal prince or high minister, lending his power to maintain a corrupt government, or, it might be, a dynasty that was waxen old and ready to vanish away; and in the five undivided lines he saw the representatives of good order, or, it might be, the dynasty which was to supersede the other.
 This then is the subject of the hexagram, -- how bad men, statesmen corrupt and yet powerful, are to be put out of the way.
 And he who would accomplish the task must do so by the force of his character more than by force of arms, and by producing a general sympathy on his side.

 The [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) says that he must openly denounce the criminal in the court, seek to awaken general sympathy, and at the same time go about his enterprise, conscious of its difficulty and danger.
 Among his own adherents, moreover, as if it were in his own city, he must make it understood how unwillingly he takes up arms.
 Then let him go forward, and success will attend him.

 Line 1 is strong, the first line of that trigram, which expresses the idea of strength.
 But it is in the lowest place.
-[The stage of the enterprise](e5a7a4gou.md#p-154) is too early, and the preparation too small to make victory certain.
+[The stage of the enterprise is too early](e5a7a4gou.md#p-154), and the preparation too small to make victory certain.
 Its subject had better not take the field.

 Line 2 is strong, and central, and its subject is possessed with the determination to do his part in the work of removal.
 But his eagerness is tempered by his occupancy of an even place; and he is cautious, and no attempts, however artful, to harm him will take effect.